Last updated on April 21st, 2025 at 11:19 am

 Hand-held gaming device

 A handheld gaming device is a rechargeable, light, portable device used to play video games.
 These devices typically have long battery life and allow you to play one or multiple games.
-Handheld gaming devices do not typically require a constant internet connection in order to work.
+They do not typically require a constant internet connection to work.

 If you are interested in learning about the other types of computers in existence today, be sure to visit mainframe computers and supercomputers.